Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Real-world Data Analysis

-We applied the Cox-NN on Age-Related Eye Disease Study (AREDS) data and built a prediction model for time-to-progress to the late stage of AMD (late-AMD) using the fundus images.
-The analysis data set includes 7,865 eyes of 4,335 subjects with their follow-up time and the disease status at the end of their follow-up.
-Our predictors include three demographic variables (age at enrollment, educational level, and smoking status) and the fundus image.
+We applied the Cox-NN on the Age-Related Eye Disease Study (AREDS) data \citep{age1999age} and built a prediction model for a progressive eye disease, Age-related Macular Degeneration (AMD).
+The analysis data set includes 7,865 eyes of 4,335 subjects, with the outcome of interest being time from enrollment (i.e., baseline) to progression to late AMD.
+The main predictor is the colored fundus image taken at the baseline.
+Other predictors include demographic variables (age at enrollment, educational level, and smoking status).
+There have been several existing works using fundus images to predict AMD progression.
+For example, \citet{peng2020predicting} implemented a two-step approach, where the first step is to fit a convolutional neural network on images with a binary outcome (progress vs not progress) to obtain a lower-dimensional predictor, and then the second step is to perform a Cox regression with this lower-dimensional image-based predictor from the first stage (together with other predictors) to predict time-to-progression.
+Our goal is to build a one-step prediction model by implementing Cox-NN directly on fundus images.
 The size of the raw fundus image is $3\times 2300\times 3400$.
-We cropped out the middle part of fundus image and resized it to $3\times 224\times 224$.
-In this application, the Cox-NN employs ResNet50 structure \citep{he2016deep} to take fundus image as input.
-Cox-NN is optimized through SGD on a training set (7,087 samples) using Nvidia L40s GPU with 48 GB memory and then evaluated in a separate test set (778 samples).
-In Figure \ref{fig:AREDS application}, we list the memory required to perform SGD and epoch time with different choices of batch size in SGD.
-The size of 7,087 fundus images in training data is 3.97 GB.
-Besides loading the batch data, additional memories are needed to store the model parameters and the intermediate values for the gradient computation.
-Therefore, less memory is required to perform SGD with a smaller batch size.
-The GD is equivalent to set batch size as 7,087 and can not be performed in this application.
-In addition to the lower memory requirement, the time to process the training data for one cycle (one epoch) is shorter for the SGD with a smaller batch size.
+We cropped out the middle part of the fundus image and resized it to $3\times 224\times 224$.
+In this application, the Cox-NN employed the ResNet50 structure \citep{he2016deep} to take the fundus image as input (shown in the first panel in Figure \ref{fig:AREDS application}), which was optimized through SGD on a training set (7,087 samples) using a Nvidia L40s GPU with 48 GB memory and then evaluated the concordance index (C-index) by \citet{harrell1982evaluating} in a separate test set (778 samples) to measure the predictive performance.

+We first investigate the performance of SGD when optimizing a given Cox-NN (details in the Supplementary Material) under different batch sizes with a fixed learning rate ($\gamma=0.002$).
+The second panel of Figure \ref{fig:AREDS application} presents the memory required to perform SGD with different choices of batch size.
+The memory required for SGD increases approximately linearly as the batch size grows, and is already 26.9 GB for a batch size of 256.
+The GD is equivalent to setting the batch size to 7,087 and is therefore not feasible in this application.
+Moreover, SGD with a smaller batch size leads to a shorter time to run an epoch and a faster learning process (as presented in the second and third panels of Figure~\ref{fig:AREDS application}).